Why us, why now

 The World Health Organization reported in 2019 that the estimated cost to the global economy in lost productivity was US$1 trillion per year.

-Our vision is to bring together the world's leaders, workers and stakeholders around the core message of UNITY
+Our vision is to unite the world's leaders, workers and industry to enable sustainable change

 So what is our strategy?